adamgruber/mochawesome/README.md

 <img src="./docs/marge-report-menu-1.0.1.png" alt="Mochawesome Report Menu" width="75%" />

 ###Browser Support
-Tested to work in Chrome. *Should* work in any modern web browser including IE9+.
+The generated report has been tested to work in Chrome.
+It *should* work in any modern web browser, including IE9+.
+It is also fully self-contained for offline viewing.
-Mochawesome generates a self-contained report that can be viewed offline.

 ##Usage